vvvkor/granum/docs.md

-**Granum** is a CSS micro framework that supports grids, tables, forms, buttons, show/hide, modals, dropdowns, popups, drawers, icons, status colors, and even more.
+**Granum** is a CSS micro framework that supports grids, tables, forms, buttons, toggle, modals, dropdowns, popups, drawers, icons, status colors, and even more.
 Typography and styling is minimal and unobtrusive.